sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 # Jmeter tests with maven plugins
 - We will run test
 - we will analyze results

+# Maven POM
+- As this is performance testing , we will run test in maven verify phase(as integration test)
+- There is no Java coding involve, so, no source/test code. those will beempty folders.

 # Run test

         mvn clean verify